A First-Order Logic with Frames: Programs and Proofs

+In this Section we will discuss the operational semantics of our programs.
+First, we extend the signature of our logic by an infinite set $\Dummyloc = \{\dummyloc_i \mid i \in \N \}$ of constants of the type of the foreground sort, i.e. heap locations.
+We also add constants $\{\mathit{def}_f\}_{f \in F}$ to denote `default' values.

+A configuration in our operational semantics is of the form $(M,H,U)$ where $M$ is a model that contains interpretations for the store and the heap.
+The store is a partial map that interprets variables, constants, and non-mutable functions over universes of the appropriate sorts.
+The heap is a total map on the domain of locations that interprets mutable functions. $H$ is a subset of (the universe of) locations denoting the set of allocated locations, and $U$ is a subset of locations denoting unallocated locations that can be allocated in the future.
+Lastly, we introduce a special configuration $\bot$ to denote an error state.

+A configuration $(M,H,U)$ is \emph{valid} if: \begin{itemize} \item all program variables of the location sort (including $nil$) map only to locations not in $U$. \item $U$ does not intersect with $H$, \item $U$ is infinite. \item the constants $\dummyloc_i$ are interpreted to distinct locations (i.e., no two constants in $\Dummyloc$ are interpreted to the same location) that are neither in $H$ nor in $U$.
+We will later use these constants to design our program logic rule for allocation. \item it is not possible to reach any location in $U$ or $\Dummyloc$ from any location in $H$.
+Simply, locations in $H$ do not point to locations in $U$ or $\Dummyloc$. \item locations in $U$ as well as those interpreted by $\Dummyloc$ have default values under functions, defined by the interpretation of the constants $\{\mathit{def}_f\}_{f \in F}$. \end{itemize}

+We denote this by $\valid(M,H,U)$.
+We will demand that initial configurations of programs are valid, and maintain this by constructing our operational semantics rules to ensure that reachable configurations of programs are valid.
+Observe that validity of a configuration is expressible in First-Order Logic.

 The full operational semantics are in Figure~\ref{fig:op-sem}.
+We abuse notation by using $M(x)$ to mean the value of $x$ as interpreted by the model $M$, as well as using the expression $M[x \mapsto y]$ to denote that the model is updated with the variable $x$ now storing the value stored by the variable/expression $y$ in the original model.

-Both the store and the heap are present in the model $M$.
-The pointer lookup rule changes the store where the variable $x$ now maps to $f(y)$, provided $y$ had been allocated.
-The pointer modification rule modifies the heap on the function $f$, where the store's interpretation for $x$ now maps to the store's interpretation for $y$.
-The allocation rule is actually the only nondeterministic rule in the operational semantics, as there is a transition for each $a \not\in H$.
-For each such $a$, provided $x$ had not been allocated ($M(x) \not\in H$), the store is modified where $x$ now points to $a$.
-Additionally, the heap is modified for each function $f$ where the newly allocated $a$ maps to the default value for each $f$.
+$\bot$ is a sink state, and every statement on $\bot$ transitions to $\bot$.
+The pointer lookup rule changes the store where the variable $x$ now maps to $f(y)$, provided $y$ is a location that is allocated.
+The pointer modification rule modifies the heap on the function $f$, where the store's interpretation for $x$ now maps to the store's interpretation for $y$ (again, provided $x$ is a location that is allocated).
+The allocation rule is the only nondeterministic rule in the operational semantics, as there is a transition for each $a \in U$.
+For each such $a$, the store is modified where $x$ now points to $a$.
+Additionally, the heap is modified for each function $f$ where the newly allocated $a$ maps to the default value under each $f$.
+Further, note since freed elements are not added back to $U$, freed locations cannot be reallocated.
+However, since $U$ is infinite, and dereferenced pointers must be in $H$, this does not pose a problem.
 All other rules are straightforward.